peterkrauz/search-pull-request-comments-action/README.md

     container: python:3.7-slim

     steps:
-      - name: Checkout repo
-        uses: actions/checkout@v2

-      - name: Search Linear ticket
+      - name: Search pull-request comments
         uses: peterkrauz/search-pull-request-comments@v0.0.2
         env:
           REQUIRED_COMMENT_USER: "john-doe"
-          EVENT_DETAILS: ${{ toJSON(github) }}
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          EVENT_DETAILS: ${{ toJSON(github.event) }}
 ```

-The step will succeed if there's any comment written by `john-doe` in your pull-request.
+In this setup, the step will succeed if there's any comment written by `john-doe` in your pull-request.
-Otherwise, it'll fail.
+If `john-doe` did not comment in this pull-request, the job will fail.